yoav-lavi/crispr/README.md

 # CRISPR 🧬

-`crispr` is a CLI tool allowing to scaffold a project from a template with a `.crispr.json` configuration file.
+`crispr` is a CLI tool allowing to scaffold a project from a template with a `.crispr.{toml,json}` configuration file.

 The template uses tokens that need to be replaced per scaffolded project (e.g. `{{REPO_NAME}}`), which are set in the configuration file as either user replaceable or with predetermined values.